Lane Hall

 Lane Hall is a later 20th-century neoclassical building serving as the principal workplace and headquarters of the central administration of Bates College, located at 2 Andrews Road in Lewiston, Maine.
 It has been the principle administrative headquarters of every Bates president since Thomas Hedley Reynolds in 1964.
 Lane Hall was named after George Lane Jr., who served as treasurer of the college and secretary of the corporation.
+Lane overlooks the Historic Quadrangle of the college and protrudes from Lake Andrews.